TALK TO SALES

 How to confirm if your insurance covers IVF

-If you already have health insurance coverage at your organization, you can check your summary of benefits, or explanation of benefits page, to find out if your insurance policy covers IVF.
+If you already offer health insurance coverage, you can check your summary of benefits and coverage, summary plan description, or explanation of benefits page to find out if your insurance policy covers IVF.
 If you have employees asking about their infertility coverage, they can request the most recent copy from your HR department, benefits specialist, or health insurance company.

 If you have little to no access to infertility services, there are ways your employees can advocate treatment for a successful pregnancy:

-2. They should keep copies of receipts showing they’ve spent money on fertility treatment, diagnostic testing, or other related care.
-Their financial advisor can determine if they can be classified as “medical” during tax season.
+- They should keep copies of receipts showing they’ve spent money on fertility treatment, diagnostic testing, or other related care.
+Their financial advisor can determine if they can classify the expenses as “medical” during tax season.

 How employers can cover the cost of fertility benefits

 Despite a need for infertility services, fertility coverage is inaccessible to many because of the cost.
-Most fertility assistance services aren’t fully covered by their insurance company.
+Many insurance companies don’t fully cover most fertility assistance services.

 Some employers get supplemental insurance coverage to fill in gaps in their traditional group insurance health plans to remedy this.
 But even so, a covered individual will most likely still pay high out-of-pocket costs for fertility treatment depending on the fertilization services needed to have a viable pregnancy.